-Seminars for school teachers
+Seminars for School Teachers

 In order to raise awareness of the necessity of financial and economics education among school teachers, Nomura has been holding seminars on financial literacy.
 This program is also used as official teacher training by boards of education across Japan.
-The seminars offer teachers an pportunity to learn about investing and social and corporate trends as well as understand how financial literacy can contribute to creating a fair and comfortable society.
+The seminars offer teachers an opportunity to learn about investing and social and corporate trends as well as understand how financial literacy can contribute to creating a fair and comfortable society.
 Teachers can also experience programs conducted for elementary, junior high and high school students.

-Finance courses at universities throughout Japan
+Finance Courses at Universities Throughout Japan

 Nomura Group offers practical finance courses to universities nationwide to provide practical knowledge of the real economy to Japan's future economic leaders.

 Most people get few opportunities to learn about financial and economic systems despite the deep relevance to their lives.
 Nomura Group addresses this problem by offering seminars for lifelong learning programs in local communities and workplaces.
 Courses cover financial planning concepts for comfortable retirements, and are relatively simple so they even benefit beginners.
-More than 300,000 people have taken these courses since they were first offered in 2003.

 Stock Education Contest